thedebuggedlife/homevault-deployment/README.md

 # Selfhost Bootstrap Project

+> [!NOTE]
+> The complete documentation for this project can be found at: https://thedebugged.life/bootstrap/bootstrap-project/

 This project will help you bootstrap a simple but powerful home-lab server that can replace services like Google Docs and Google Photos—giving you more control, privacy, and ownership over your data.

 - 📂 **Sync your documents across devices and collaborate with others** – using [Nextcloud](https://nextcloud.com/), a versatile platform that replaces Google Docs and Drive.
 It offers file storage, document editing, calendar sync, and other collaborative tools.